-I teach drums and percussion at Oberargauischen Musikschule Langenthal and at Musikschule unteres Worblenthal in Ostermundigen.
-Of course you can book lessons at these schools if you live in the area and profit from the reduced prices such institutions offer.
+I teach drums and percussion at Oberargauischen Musikschule Langenthal.
+Of course you can book lessons at the school if you live in the area and make use of the reduced prices such institutions offer.

 For all that don't live in this small region I offer private lessons – both individually and as group sessions.

 from my drum teaching: video playlist for my students in lockdown

 my students could browse this playlist for explanations on pieces and for additional ideas.

 Beginners first have to get comfortable holding the instrument.
 I aim at teaching good posture and ergonomics right from the start along with the basic strokes and rhythms.
 Basic strokes are introduced in short exercises (most of which consist of traditional rhythms) and are soon applied to longer solo pieces and in accompainments of music.